The University Writing Center offers the following resources to support faculty as teachers, writers, and scholars:

 The JMU Link Library can be a useful resource for teaching faculty.
 If you are looking for new ways to explain a writing or citation concept, additional writing resources for your students, or a quick reminder grammar review for yourself, you might find what you need in the JMU Link Library.
 Please feel free to contact us at email@example.com if there is an additional resource you would like to see.

 If you would like to encourage your students to use the Writing Center, feel free to copy and paste this syllabus statement into your syllabus or Blackboard classroom.

 Two little notes: First, the University Writing Center discourages faculty from giving class credit to students who visit the center.
 Students often come to these sessions with very little motivation or willingness to work.
 In addition, having our services tied to a grade also contradicts our mission.
 We want to work collaboratively with students to empower them as writers.
 We want students to feel they can come to the center to work on assignments and develop their writing without being fearful about grading or judgment.

 Second, the UWC and its tutors make it a policy not to discuss tutoring sessions with professors.
 Professors may ask their students about sessions, but we consider what is said during a session to be confidential.
 It's important for students to feel safe to test out ideas and important for us to stay outside of the evaluative classroom learning space.

 Our consultants and peer tutors can visit your class to promote Writing Center services or to provide mini-workshops on specific topics.
-Contact Paige Normand to coordinate a visit.
+Contact Lucy Green to coordinate a visit.